jtdressel/woodhouse/readme.md

 # Woodhouse #
 Woodhouse is a collection of python scripts to do some housekeeping for *nix systems.
-The basic premise is to keep config files in a Dropbox folder, and use symlinks for config files.
+The basic premise is to keep config files in a Dropbox folder, and create symlinks in your new system for config files that will update across all of your systems.

 Currently Woodhouse is unstable.